tobinjo96/Exemplar-GMM-with-L1-Regularization/README.md

 ```

 #### Future Updates
-15/04 - Real-world datasets implementation files.
-Improved search for theta parameter.
+16/04 - Improved search for theta parameter.
 Improved reporting of results.
-Implementation of Mclust and MixMod methods used in the paper.
+Implementation of MixMod methods used in the paper.
 21/04 - Allowing users to specify thresholds from decision graph as in R's densityClust package.
 Subsampling for faster KDE.
 Large-scale real-world dataset implementations and results.